iad-ABDUL-RAOUF/pfmag/README.md

 ```shell
 make
 ```
-You will need to update the Makefile it everytime you add a new .c file.
+You will need to update the Makefile everytime you add a new ".c" file.

-To remove all the generated file type :
+To remove all the generated files :
 ```shell
 make clean
 ```

-And if you only want to remove all .o file while keeping the executable, type :
+And if you only want to remove all ".o" files while keeping the executable :
 ```shell
 make clean_object
 ```